New England Forestry Foundation

 Forest-to-Cities Climate Challenge

-It’s time for a tall wood building revolution in New England, one that mitigates climate change, protects forests, bolsters rural economies, and addresses housing equity and affordability.
-New engineered wood products called mass timber make it possible to meet all these goals by safely constructing tall buildings with wood.
+It’s time for a sustainable, climate-smart wood revolution in New England, one that mitigates climate change, protects forests, bolsters rural economies, and addresses housing equity and affordability.

 GROW